-- (i) The granting of a conditional use permit by the Town Council as provided in Section 10 of this code. - (b) Customary home occupation of a studio for artists, designers, photographers, musicians, sculptors and other similar persons subject to conformance with the following requirements: - (i) The granting of a conditional use permit by the Town Council as provided in Section 10. - (ii) The area used for the practice of the home occupation or studio shall occupy no more than thirty (30) percent of the total floor area of the dwelling unit in which it is located. - (iii) No storage of material or products outside the dwelling shall be permitted unless completely housed. - (iv) The home occupation or studio shall be clearly incidental to the residential use of the dwelling and shall not change the essential residential character of the dwelling. - (v) No external alterations inconsistent with the primary residential use of the dwelling shall be allowed. - (vi) No display of products shall be visible from outside the building. - (vii) One (1) display sign affixed to the building not exceeding a total area of two (2) square feet and not illuminated. - (viii) A maximum of two (2) employees shall be permitted in the operation of the home occupation or studio. - (c) Professional occupation restricted to the owner/occupant subject to conformance with the following requirements: - (i) The granting of a conditional use permit by the Town Council as provided in Section 10. - (ii) Three (3) off-street parking spaces in addition to those otherwise required. - (iii) No more than two (2) persons shall be employed by the practitioner of the professional occupation to provide secretarial, clerical, technical or similar assistance. - (iv) No storage of materials or products outside the dwelling shall be permitted unless completely housed.
+- (i) The granting of a conditional use permit by the Town Council as provided in Section 10 of this code. - (b) Customary home occupation of a studio for artists, designers, photographers, musicians, sculptors and other similar persons subject to conformance with the following requirements. - (i) The granting of a conditional use permit by the Town Council as provided in Section 10. - (ii) The area used for the practice of the come occupation or studio shall occupy no more than thirty (30) percent of the total floor area of the dwelling unit win which it is located. - (iii) No storage of material or products outside the dwelling shall be permitted unless completely housed. - (iv) The home occupation or studio shall be clearly incidental to the residential use of the dwelling and shall not change the essential residential character of the dwelling. - (v) No external alterations inconsistent with the primary residential use of the dwelling shall be allowed. - (vi) No display of products shall be visible from outside the building. - (vii) One display sign affixed to the building not exceeding a total area of two (2) square feet and not illuminated. - (viii) A maximum of two (2) employees shall be permitted in the operation of the home occupation or studio. - (c) Professional occupation restricted to the owner/occupant subject to conformance with the following requirements. - (i) The grant of a conditional use permit by the Town council as provided in Section 10. - (ii) Three (3) off-street parking spaces in addition to those otherwise required. - (iii) No more than two (2) persons shall be employed by the practitioner of the professional occupation to provide secretarial, clerical, technical or similar assistance. - (iv) No storage of materials or products outside the dwelling shall be permitted unless completed housed.

-- (v) The area used for the practice of a professional occupation shall occupy no more than thirty (30) percent of the total floor area, including garages or other accessory buildings. - (vi) The professional use shall be clearly incidental to the residential use of the dwelling and shall not change the essential residential character of the dwelling. - (vii) No external alterations inconsistent with the primary residential use of the dwelling shall be allowed. - (viii) No display of products shall be visible from outside the building. - (ix) No more than one (1) display sign affixed to the building shall not exceed two (2) square feet and not illuminated - (d) Neighborhood retail and services used to support the surrounding residential community.
-The site and architectural design shall be compatible with the residential scale, massing and architectural articulation of the surrounding community and shall be easily accessible by pedestrians, bicycles and transit.
+- (v) The area used for the practice of a professional occupation shall occupy no more than thirty (30) percent of the total floor area, including garages or other accessory buildings. - (vi) The professional use shall be clearly incidental to the residential use of the dwelling and shall not change the essential residential character of the dwelling. - (vii) No external alterations inconsistent with the primary residential use of the dwelling shall be allowed. - (viii) No display of products shall be visible from outside the building. - (ix) No more than one (1) display sign affixed to the building shall not exceed two (2) square feet and not illuminated - (d) Neighborhood retail and service uses to support the surrounding residential community.
+The site and architectural design shall be compatible with the residential scale, massing and architectural articulation of the surrounding community and shall be easily accessible by pedestrians, bicycles and transit. - (i) Permitted uses - (a) Offices for professional and administrative services - (b) Financial institutions and banks - (c) Barbershops and beauty shops - (d) Medical clinics - (e) Studios for art, music and dance, workshop and sales - (f) Retail food stores such as bakeries, candy and convenience stores, grocery and meat markets - (g) Restaurants, excluding "drive thru" fast food service restaurants - (h) Retail sales and specialty stores - (i) Indoor repair and services, which no outdoor storage - (j) Antique shop - (k) Bookstore - (I) Laundromats - (m) Resident apartments located above - (ii) Area regulations - (a) Maximum lot size for the grouping of stores shall be one and one-half (11/2) acres. - (b) Maximum floor area for any single permitted establishment within the neighborhood center shall be ten thousand (10,000) square feet. - (c) Minimum lot width shall be at least sixty-five (65) feet. - (d) Maximum percentage of impervious surface shall be seventy (70) percent.

-(i) Permitted Uses

-- (a) Offices for professional and administrative services

-- (b) Financial institutions and banks

-- (c) Barbershops and beauty shops

-- (d) Medical clinics

-- (e) Studios for art, music and dance, workshop and sales

-- (f) Retail food stores such as bakeries, candy and convenience stores, grocery and meat markets

-- (g) Restaurants, excluding "drive thru" fast food service restaurants

-- (h) Retail sales and specialty stores

-- (i) Indoor repair and services, with no outdoor storage

-- (j) Antique shop

-- (k) Bookstore

-- (I) Laundromats

-- (m) Resident apartments located above any non-residential use